 This particular surveillance infrastructure is especially dangerous because it’s being built in the name of public health, which, whether intentionally or not, implies that it’s being built "for good".
 Downloading a contact-tracing app is being framed as an action of national solidarity, as a contribution to keeping your fellow citizens safe – all while potentially putting them more at risk from less immediately visible consequences of the data that the apps are collecting.

-There’s no such thing as good surveillance or bad surveillance, To ensure that contact-tracing apps are not misused for purposes that violate our human rights, such as tracking protestors, identifying immigrants, or policing communities of colour, they must be built with privacy by design, accompanied by clear data protection and privacy legislation.
+There’s no such thing as good surveillance or bad surveillance, just surveillance – which has traditionally been most used on communities of colour.
+To ensure that contact-tracing apps are not misused for purposes that violate our human rights, such as tracking protestors, identifying immigrants, or policing communities of colour, they must be built with privacy by design, accompanied by clear data protection and privacy legislation.

 We can’t continue to ignore the social and political environments in which technical solutions are implemented, and we cannot let this pandemic open the door to even more invasive surveillance solutions.